 The Coronado Playhouse is one of the best places on Coronado Island to view the work of local artists and actors.
 There are always showings going on, with the Playhouse hosting a variety of comedies, dramas, musicals, and everything in between.

-For people that want to enjoy shows in a bigger theatre, the Lamb’s Players Theatre is another great choice.
+For people who want to enjoy shows in a bigger theatre, the Lamb’s Players Theatre is another great choice.
 They are located inside the Spreckels Building in Coronado.
 They are one of the area’s leading non-profit theaters and host a variety of shows throughout the year as well.
-Visit their website for the latest showings and for tickets.
+Visit their website for the latest showings and tickets.

 14. Go Camping at Silver Strand State Beach